 I used to get them when I had the free version, and I still get them now – and I absolutely love it.
 It does sound exaggerated when it says ‘you were more productive than 98% of Grammarly users‘ and ‘more accurate than 95%…‘ and so on.
 But the other details provide great value.

-The insights help me plan on how much I can write for the next week and manage time.
-For those who write SEO based articles, they’ll know this.
-Generally, for this blog, I write around 2500 words per week. a few thousand words for Medium, and another few thousands words when I write short stories or guest posts for other sites.
+The insights help me plan on how much I write for the next week and manage time.
+Those who write SEO-based articles, they’ll know this.
+Generally, for this blog, I write around 2500 words per week. a few thousand words for Medium, and another few thousands of words when I write short stories or guest posts for other sites.

 The point is, it does its part in helping me manage time – and sometimes even pushing me back to my work!